Federal Members of Parliament Background

 The Tribunal determines a range of remuneration related provisions (such as private plated vehicles) and allowances (including electorate allowance and travel allowances) for MPs, as well as provisions for former MPs (such as post-retirement travel).

-Superannuation is not determined by the Tribunal but is governed by the Parliamentary Contributory Superannuation Act 1948 and the Parliamentary Superannuation Act 2004.
+The Tribunal does not determine superannuation for Federal MPs.
+This is provided by the Parliamentary Contributory Superannuation Act 1948 and the Parliamentary Superannuation Act 2004.

-The Tribunal does, however, determine the portions of base salary and additional salaries that do not count as salary for superannuation purposes for members of the 1948 scheme.
-The current rates are set out in the Tribunal’s Members of Parliament Determination.
+The Tribunal does, however, determine the portions of base salary and additional salary that do not count as salary for superannuation purposes for members of the 1948 scheme.
+The current rates are in the MP determination

 Under the Parliamentary Retirement Travel Act 2002, the Tribunal sets the qualifying periods for access to parliamentary retirement travel (previously known as Life Gold Pass) which applies only to former Prime Ministers.

-The qualifying periods are set out in the Tribunal’s Parliamentary Retirement Travel Determination available on the Parliamentary Offices page of the Tribunal’s website.
+The qualifying periods are in Determination 2017/24: Parliamentary Retirement Travel available on the Parliamentary Offices page.

 The Remuneration Tribunal has had a role in setting the remuneration, allowances and expenses for MPs since its establishment in 1973.
 However, the nature of the Tribunal’s authority, particularly in relation to parliamentary remuneration, has changed over time.